nikita-kazakov/nikita-kazakov.github.io/_posts/2020-12-10-forms-in-rails.md

 ---
-title: Ruby on Rails Forms
+title: How Ruby on Rails Forms and Nested Forms Work.
 date: 2020-12-19
 layout: post
 permalink: /forms-in-ruby-on-rails/